Tafari Moore

-Tafari Lalibela Moore (born 5 July 1997) is an English professional footballer who plays as a defender for St Albans City.
-He came through the youth system at Arsenal, and has been involved with the England national under-20 football team.
+Tafari Lalibela Moore (born 5 July 1997) is an English professional footballer who plays as a full-back for Oxford City.
+He came through the youth system at Arsenal, and has been involved with the England U20 national team.

 Club career

 Arsenal

 Moore was born in the London Borough of Brent.
 He joined Queens Park Rangers as an under-nine, and moved on to Arsenal at the age of twelve.
 Moore signed his first professional contract with Arsenal on 5 July 2014, his 17th birthday.
 He was a member of Arsenal's under-21 team that beat Aston Villa in the 2015–16 Professional U21 Development League play-off final to gain promotion to the top division.

 Loans

 On 17 August 2016, he was sent on a season-long loan to Eredivisie club FC Utrecht.
 Five days later he made his professional debut for Jong FC Utrecht in the Eerste Divisie.
 Moore played in his first match for the senior team on 16 September in a 5–1 defeat at home to Groningen.

 On 12 January 2018, he was sent on loan to League Two club Wycombe Wanderers until the end of the 2017–18 season.
 At the end of the season, he was released by the Gunners.